eddie-murphy/computational-refocusing-mathematica-lightfield/README.md

 # computational-refocusing-mathematica-lightfield
-Mathematica program that refocuses scenes that have been captured by light field cameras for an Optics class
+Mathematica program that refocuses scenes that have been captured by light field cameras